vivid-inc/ash-ra-template/README.md

 ## Goals: The Path to Version 1.0

-- Excellent error reporting, with well-detailed error messages.
+- Sufficient error reporting, with well-detailed error messages.
-- Mechanism for ERB syntax to occur in templates without triggering the parser, perhaps by escaping.
-Follow ERB's lead.
+- Permit ERB tag syntax literals to occur in templates.
+Follow ERB's escaping rules: <%% and %%>
+- Clarify the mechanics of the template evaluation runtime: dependencies, initial namespace, requires.
-- Permit alternative nomenclature, defaulting to ERB.
+- Accept alternative tag nomenclature, defaulting to ERB.
+Provide examples for Mustache, PHP, and others.
-- What namespace / sandbox will be the recipient of newly-created vars?
 - Accept an optional map of bindings/definitions that are made available for symbol resolution during render.
+- Accept dependency overrides, including a specific Clojure version.
 - Round out the tests.
 Particularly, convert some existing templates, and demonstrate iterative table generation.
-- Declare version 1.0.0 once the community deems the codebase feature-complete, reliable, and properly documented.
-- Fast parsing.
-- Fast test feedback.
+- Fast runtime performance, fast test feedback.
-- Mention design goals: Composable; Use `render` wherever you like.
-No parens are assumed; keep code whole for use with copy & paste, machine processing.
 - Minimal restrictions.
 Java 1.8 class files (Popular, long-term).
 Stable Clojure 1.9.0 (Compatibile with clojure.alpha.tools.deps and doesn't cause another App to appear in the macOS doc when run.)
 - Lein and Boot tasks, to assist with adoption.
 - Look at https://github.com/adzerk-oss/zerkdown and https://github.com/adzerk-oss/boot-template
+- Investigate signing Clojars releases.
+- Declare version 1.0.0 once the community deems the codebase feature-complete, reliable, and properly documented.